Being an entrepreneur is not easy. The first person you have to fight against is yourself.

 Your Real Estate Accountant

 P.S.
 “In my opinion, in order to get to the next level in achieving your goals, accountability is an integral piece of the puzzle.
-If you want to know about Ryan and his proven process that helps me get results you can email him at firstname.lastname@example.org or find him here.
+If you want to know about Ryan and his proven process that helps me get results you can email him at firstname.lastname@example.org.

 This site provides general information on various tax issues and other matters.
 The information is not intended to constitute professional advice and may not be appropriate for a specific individual or fact situation.
 It is written by the author solely in their personal capacity and cannot be attributed to the accounting firm with which they are affiliated.
 It is not intended to constitute professional advice, and neither the author nor the firm with which the author is associated shall accept any liability in respect of any reliance on the information contained herein.
 Readers should always consult with their professional advisors in respect of their particular situation.